hiendang7613vulcan/test_01/Meeting_d375n4rj1goc739ba4jg.md

-# 📝 Household Coordination and Chores Meeting
+# 📝 Household Meeting: Chores, Bills, and Shared Responsibilities

 > **Type:** House Meeting

-> **Purpose:** To coordinate household responsibilities, discuss bills, chores, scheduling, and address shared concerns.
+> **Purpose:** To coordinate household chores, review bills and payments, discuss shared responsibilities, and address any ongoing or new issues among housemates.

 ---